Methods to Inexpensively Integrate APIs

 It works from a list of 200 predefined Zaps that dictate what your company can and can’t automate.
 The upside: Zapier automates via its own server.
 The downside?
 It may not automate exactly what you need it to – especially if your solutions run on tailored platforms.

 Zapier outright states that it presets “tedious” tasks; it says nothing about the important ones.

 IFTTT relies on surface-level activities (again, triggers and actions) to be carried out through its database of customizable and creatable app-based “recipes.”
 Like Zapier, it’s essentially the WYSIWYG (What You See is What You Get) of app development – and if you’ve ever dealt with a WYSIWYG editor, you know that’s probably not a good thing.

 Its motto, “Put the internet to work for you,” highlights its weakness.
-Much like Zapier, IFTTT relies on stores of preexisting (mostly consumer-level) solutions that are charming, but don’t really work well for most enterprise needs.
-That is to say, it can’t allow your customized POS app talk to your CRM.
+Much like Zapier, IFTTT relies on stores of preexisting (mostly consumer-level) solutions that are charming but don’t really work well for most enterprise needs.
+That is to say, it can’t allow your customized POS app to talk to your CRM.

 It can, however, trigger scores of social media solutions involving tagging, commenting, and more that may work for the daily needs of some of your employees, but certainly not all.

 Unlike Zapier and IFTTT, CloudWork is definitely geared toward businesses.
 Its app integration list is a bit smaller than most other WAA services, but it’s composed mostly of powerful, popular enterprise apps.
 However, this task-based system relies on semi-complicated filtering that could result in frustrating errors – especially for first-time WAA users.

 In some cases, you may have to contact the support team to ensure your integration is actually working.
 Even then there are no guarantees until, of course, an important task is missed.